jramkiss/jramkiss.github.io/_posts/2020-01-01-regression-vs-bayesian-regression.md

 - `rgdppc_2000` - Real GDP per capita

-In our models, the response will be `rgdppc_2000` and the predictors are: `rugged`, `cont_africa` and an interaction term between these two, `cont_africa_x_rugged`.
-This interaction term helps the model a lot, I encourage you to run the code and think about the model parameters if you'd like to find out how.
-We can use the slope of regression lines for countries inside and outside Africa to determine the relationship between terrain ruggedness and GDP.
+We will use `rugged`, `cont_africa` and an interaction term between these two, `cont_africa_x_rugged`, to predict `rgdppc_2000`, then compare the slope of regression lines for countries inside and outside Africa to determine the relationship between terrain ruggedness and GDP.

 Here's what the data looks like.